What is Prolotherapy?

 Can Prolotherapy help everyone?

 Each patient must be evaluated thoroughly with patient history, physical exam and radiological or ultrasound exam.
 When indicated, laboratory work, should be ordered or evaluated prior to treatment.
-With this information, your physician can evaluate your potential success with this therapy.
+With this information, your practitioner can evaluate your potential success with this therapy.
 Success depends on factors which include the history of damage to the patient, the patient’s overall health and ability to heal, and any underlying nutritional or other deficiencies that would impede the healing process.
 In appropriate patients, prolotherapy has a high success rate.

 What areas of the body can be treated?